Real Men... Wear Black

 Real Men...
 Wear Black is a studio album by the funk group Cameo released in 1990 on Atlanta Artists/Mercury Records.
 The album reached No. 18 on the Billboard Top Soul Albums chart.

 Critical reception

 Jon Pareles of the New York Times stated that "Larry Blackmon's cracked nasal voice keeps the band funny and unpretentious, especially when kicking up its well honed midtempo funk".
 Allmusic gave the album a three out of five star rating.
-Chris Heim of the Chicago Tribune noted that Real Men is another solid example of Cameo`s approach to the sound" of "black rock."
+Chris Heim of the Chicago Tribune noted "The sound is a bit harder and the themes a bit lighter, but this new album basically continues down the path Cameo has followed since trimming down to a trio in the early 1980s.
+It was then that the group began seriously to experiment with what Blackmon tagged ”black rock,” a musical mix Cameo has never really been adequately credited for helping create. ”Real Men” is another solid example of Cameo`s approach to the sound."
 Don Waller of the Los Angeles Times also proclaimed "using a krazee-quilt combination of synthetic/organic keyboards ‘n’ hipshot! percussion, greazy basslines and goofbawl vocals, (heavy on the minor sevenths), Cameo rolls back the rug for a wall-to-off-the-wall dance party".

 Singles

 I Want It Now reached No. 5 on the Billboard Hot R&B Songs chart.
 Close Quarters also reached No. 38 on the Billboard Hot R&B Songs chart.